algorandfoundation/xHD-Wallet-API-swift/README.md

 ## How to Use

-NOTE: In the example below we are using the library MnemonicSwift for BIP-39 support.
-Essentially it can be used to turn a mnemonic of 24 words (corresponding to an _entropy_) into a seed, by running it through a PBKDF2 in accordance with [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#from-mnemonic-to-seed).
+In the example below we are using the library MnemonicSwift for BIP-39 support.
+Essentially it can be used to turn a mnemonic of 24 words (corresponding to an _entropy_) into a derived seed, by running it through a PBKDF2 in accordance with [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#from-mnemonic-to-seed).
 You are free to pick another library or use another method to produce the seed, but BIP-39 is an industry standard.

+Note: MnemonicSwift can be used to randomly generate words and transform them into the derived seed.
+A derived seed can not be reversed into the mnemonic.
+Unfortunately, MnemonicSwift can currently not be used to to transform the 24 words into the entropy bytes (from which the bytes could then).

+That means that if you want to show the user their 24 words, you will need to store them as a string (and not as entropy bytes).
+From a security perspective it does not make things more or less secure.

 To initialize a wallet (using MnemmonicSwift for BIP-39 support, which you can import using your own package manager) from a seed phrase: